 Providing Applicable Solutions

-While de-escalation is the primary goal in each situation, it’s also imperative to discuss future options (both short and long-term).
+While resolution is the primary goal in each conflict situation, it’s also imperative to discuss future options (both short and long-term).
 Once the person (or people) are ready to discuss these options, it’s your job to provide real-world solutions.
 Otherwise, the individual may fall right back into old habits or conflicts.

 With crisis intervention, the need for immediate solutions is often more severe than it is for standard conflict resolution.
-For example, a person in crisis may need a safe place to stay for the night.
+For example, a person in a crisis situation may need a safe place to stay for the night.
 Once that’s handled, they can start thinking about the next day and beyond.

 How De-Escalation Training Can Save Lives